pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-haptics.md

 Where `amplitude` is a value between 0.0 and 1.0. `frequency` will be used if the device supports haptic feedback with variable frequency.

 {{% callout info %}}
-Devices based on UnityXR will depend on the presence of `HapticCapabilities.supportsImpulse` on the underlying `InputDevice`.
+Devices based on UnityXR will depend on the presence of [`HapticCapabilities.supportsImpulse`](https://docs.unity3d.com/ScriptReference/XR.HapticCapabilities-supportsImpulse.html) on the underlying [`InputDevice`](https://docs.unity3d.com/ScriptReference/XR.InputDevice.html).
 {{% /callout %}}

-The optional `hapticMode` parameter, on devices that support it, controls whether to replace any present haptic feedback, using `UxrHapticMode.Raplace`, or mix it, using `UxrHapticMode.Mix`. `UxrHapticMode.Mix` will be used when omitted.
+The optional `hapticMode` parameter, on devices that support it, controls whether to replace any present haptic feedback, using `UxrHapticMode.Replace`, or mix it, using `UxrHapticMode.Mix`. `UxrHapticMode.Mix` will be used when omitted.

 `StopHapticFeedback()` will stop any haptic feedback on a given hand: